danpassy/ISEN-Smart-Companion/README.md

 ### Part IV: Local Storage & Notifications
 - Use **Room Database** to save and display chat history.
-- Implement notifications for pinned events.
+- Implement notifications for pinned events. art V: Application Customization

+### Part V: art V: Application Customization

+- Calendar Integration: to visualize not only upcoming events but also their personal schedules
+- Dark/Light Mode Toggle: A theme toggle button has been added, enabling users to switch between Dark Mode and Light Mode

+## ScreenShots

+You can have sample of the on the root of this repository on ScreenShots directory

 ## 📂  Release